Skip to main content

 The short term, one file edit solution to this specific problem is to edit final-feedback-reminder.txt to use use the same language used on feedback4-feedback-reminder.txt.
 But the long term solution is recognizing that our terminology is convoluted and reaching an agreement about the way we refer to feedback cycles in internal and external communications.

 For example, Software Freedom Conservancy still uses initial and final denominations when referring to feedback cycles tied to payment authorizations.
 The JSON file we use to assist them with their automations over RT for some reason refers to Feedback 3 as midpoint feedback (and we have to manually rename it to final feedback every time we send in new payment authorizations).
-It’s a technical, process, and information architecture debt that will keep haunting us until we address its root causes.
-That’s why you have to keep digging deeper.
+It's a technical, process, and information architecture debt that will keep haunting us until we address its root causes.
+That's why you have to keep digging deeper.
+(Remember: This a problem within a mess.
+Think systemically.)

-Deeper
+Deeper #

 When Sage and I had a 1:1 where we talked about the problem with our Feedback 4 reminder, they suggested that I should delete the unused, redundant files feedback4-feedback-instructions.txt and feedback4-feedback-reminder.txt.
 While doing that, I decided to take a look at the templates we use for other feedback cycles to see if there were any similar problems I could solve with a similar solution.
 That led me to the following discoveries: